Key takeaways

 GST, Income Tax, Companies Act Retention and Reporting

-Cert In Directions 2022
+CERT‑In Directions 2022

 Keep logs for financial transactions and store them in India for set periods to support detection and response.
+These logs now also support DPDP breach response workflows.

 Payments and PCI DSS

 If you handle card data, implement PCI DSS controls.
 RBI also asks certain payment data to be stored in India.
+If you only reconcile card settlements but do not store cardholder data, your PCI scope may be limited.
+Confirm with your payment provider.

 Global Data Compliance Touchpoints for Cross Border Work